TheBevyFlock/bevy_cli/README.md

 ### Usage

-If no template is omitted, the [default minimal template](https://github.com/TheBevyFlock/bevy_new_minimal) will be chosen.
+If the template is omitted, the [default minimal template](https://github.com/TheBevyFlock/bevy_new_minimal) will be chosen.

 ```sh
 bevy new my-project